You are here: The Adoption Profile

 Adoption Link’s Recommended Profile Package

 At Adoption Link, we recommend a three-pronged approach to making your profile as accessible as possible to birthparents.
-This consists of:
+This consists of the following three profiles:

 A one-page printed profile.
 The one-page profile is a single-sided 8.5 x 11 sheet.
-It usually contains two to four photos and 500 to 650 words, and is printed on a high-quality color laser printer.
+It usually contains two to four photos and about 500 words, and is printed on a high-quality color laser printer.
 When a birthparent contacts us for information about potential adoptive parents, this is the first information that we share with them.
+The one-page adoption profile is required.

 A four-page printed profile.
 The four-page printed profile is your primary profile.
-Professionally printed on a heavier, good quality paper stock, it usually contains between 15 and 25 photos, along with 1100 to 1500 words.
+Professionally printed on a heavier, good quality paper stock, it usually contains between 15 and 25 photos, along with 900 to 1200 words.
 Your Adoption Link social worker keeps your four-page profile on hand at all times so that it is ready to share with birthparents at a moment’s notice.
+The four-page adoption profile is required.

 An online profile.
 Having your profile online at the Adoption Link website means that your information is available to birthparents who may be searching the Internet.
 The website profile is basically an online version of your one-page profile.
-It usually runs about 650 words and contains two to four photos.
+It usually runs about 500 words and contains two to four photos.
 See samples at Our Waiting Adoptive Families page.
 (Please note that online profiles remain active until placement has occurred.)
+The online profile is not required, but strongly recommended.

 • Why you want to adopt — how long you have been thinking about adoption?